sgidevnet/sgidevnet.github.io/wiki/pkgsrc_build_notes.md

 **ANOTHER DISCLAIMER:**

-I know much of this is hacky.
+We know much of this is hacky.
 If you have time and/or resources to do stuff in a more nice way, please do share the results!

 ### GENERAL NOTES: